cloudfour/constraint-validation-api-demo/README.md

 - https://twitter.com/jlengstorf/status/1684624174889984000

-## Respond to tweet with my article?
+## Respond to tweet with my Part 3 article?

 - https://twitter.com/EvansKwofie5/status/1684876036343762945?s=20

+@EvansKwofie5 I might have an article that's of interest.
+I use the `FormData.getAll` method to validate a checkbox group in my most recent @CloudFour article. 🙂